 “It is said that more money was made on the Glenn Pool oilfield than the California gold rush and Colorado silver rush combined,” concluded Hyne.
 The historic Oklahoma oilfield would continue to produce using water-flood technologies (enhanced recovery) and producing primarily from small, marginal wells.

 In April 2008, a monument was unveiled in Glenpool’s Black Gold Park by the Glenn Pool Oil Field Commission.
 A 28-foot-tall “derrick” illuminates at night and includes granite etchings that tell the 1905 stories of oil explorers Robert Galbreath, Frank Chesley and Charles Colcord.

 The commission also sponsored publication of Almost Forgotten — The Amazing Story of Glenn Pool: Oklahoma’s First World-Class Oil Field, distributed to high schools by the Oklahoma Energy Resources Board.

-In addition, a documentary educates young people about the 1905 discovery.
-“Black gold from this field helped fuel the nation, and brought thousands of people and a new prosperity to Oklahoma,” it explains.
+In addition, a documentary has educated many young people about the 1905 discovery.
+“Black gold from this field helped fuel the nation, and brought thousands of people and a new prosperity to Oklahoma.”

-“The Glenn Pool Story,” broadcast by the Oklahoma Educational Television Authority, includes archival photos and rare film clips “to tell the compelling story of the Glenn Pool’s impact on America and how, a century later, the petroleum industry still benefits Oklahoma.
+First broadcast by the Oklahoma Educational Television Authority, “The Glenn Pool Story,” used rare archival photos and film clips, “to tell the compelling story of the Glenn Pool’s impact on America and how, a century later, the petroleum industry still benefits Oklahoma.”